Professor Emeritus of Computer Science

 i10-index

-Last updated: February 2026
+Last updated: March 2026

-My research career began in computer architecture and high-performance processing during my undergraduate studies in Electronic Engineering at UFRJ, through undergraduate research at the Systems Laboratory of the Graduate Program in Systems and Computer Engineering (PESC) at COPPE/UFRJ.
-My undergraduate project, developed within PESC, was the first parallel machine developed in Brazil.
+My research career began in computer architecture and high-performance processing during my undergraduate studies in Electronic Engineering at UFRJ, through undergraduate research at the Systems Laboratory of the Graduate Program in Systems and Computer Engineering (PESC) at COPPE/UFRJ [1].
+My undergraduate project, developed within PESC, was the first parallel machine developed in Brazil [2].

-During my master's degree at COPPE, I conducted research in computer architecture and high-performance processing, being one of the designers of the NCP-1 supercomputer - Brazil's first supercomputer.
+During my master's degree at COPPE, I conducted research in computer architecture and high-performance processing, being one of the designers of the NCP-1 supercomputer - Brazil's first supercomputer [3].
 In the same period, I had my first contact with artificial intelligence in general and neural networks in particular, topics to which I would later dedicate myself.

 In 1993, I joined UFES as a professor.
-From 1996 to 1999, I completed my PhD at University College London, UK, where I proposed the processor architecture called Dynamically Trace Scheduled VLIW (DTSVLIW).
+From 1996 to 1999, I completed my PhD at University College London, UK, where I proposed the processor architecture called Dynamically Trace Scheduled VLIW (DTSVLIW) [4].
 Upon returning, in 2002, I created the High-Performance Computing Laboratory (LCAD), which I coordinated until 2019, when I retired and began serving officially as a volunteer professor at UFES.

 From the end of my doctorate to the present, I have contributed to the university in various capacities, including Coordinator of the Graduate Program in Informatics (PPGI), Coordinator of the Doctoral Program Creation Commission (created in 2010), Director of the Institute of Technology, Vice-Director of the Technology Center, Dean of Planning and Institutional Development, and Research Director of the university.
 In 2023, I was awarded the title of Professor Emeritus of UFES.